 Separation: At this phase, teens often feel lost and accept that there are many changes they may have to make in their lives.
 As they recognize they have a lot to learn, they accept the challenge of leaving his comfort zone to follow his adventure.
 Often, they are consumed with fear and insecurity about what may await.

 Threshold: This phase refers to first embarking on the adventure and trying to prepare for future challenges they may face.
-Once your daughter embraces the idea of change, she encounters a new culture with different rules, expectations, and relationships.
+Once your child embraces the idea of change, they encounters a new culture with different rules, expectations, and relationships.
 This stage involves accepting help from others who offer insight, training, and guidance.

-Initiation: After the hero has crossed the threshold, she begins to take responsibility for the outcomes of her choices and sets personal goals for moving forward.
-Supportive mentors help your daughter in this stage as she learns new coping skills and gains confidence.
+Initiation: After the hero has crossed the threshold, they begins to take responsibility for the outcomes of their choices and sets personal goals for moving forward.
+Supportive mentors help your child in this stage as they learns new coping skills and gains confidence.
 At this stage of self-discovery, there is “no turning back.”

-Transformation: The hero begins to transform as she gains a deeper understanding of the challenges she faces and is able to apply the skills she has learned to real-life experiences.
-In this process, she realizes her old patterns of living are no longer relevant and uses her new skills and strengths to transform the way she lives her life.
+Transformation: The hero begins to transform as they gains a deeper understanding of the challenges they faces and is able to apply the skills they have learned to real-life experiences.
+In this process, they realizes their old patterns of living are no longer relevant and uses their new skills and strengths to transform the way they lives their life.

 Atonement: This period of transformation is marked by a new sense of inner peace and accomplishment.
-As she has addressed his fears, she has become more wise, independent, and optimistic about her future.
+As they have addressed his fears, they have become more wise, independent, and optimistic about their future.

-Return: During this phase, the hero prepares to transition home and share the skills she has learned with others.
+Return: During this phase, the hero prepares to transition home and share the skills they have learned with others.
 For some heroes, they see their return as coming full circle, while for others, it is a launching point for their next journey.
-With the transition and family therapy resources provided along the way, families also have the skills to create a structured, supportive environment to welcome their daughter home.
+With the transition and family therapy resources provided along the way, families also have the skills to create a structured, supportive environment to welcome their child home.

 Solstice Can Help

-Solstice West RTC is a residential treatment program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
-This program provides three types of therapy: individual, group, and family therapy to allow girls to explore themselves in a variety of ways.
-Through groups on various topics, girls learn to become more aware of their emotions and to express them appropriately to others.
-Solstice Residential Treatment Center is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice West RTC is a residential treatment program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+This program provides three types of therapy: individual, group, and family therapy to allow girls and assigned female at birth to explore themselves in a variety of ways.
+Through groups on various topics, girls and assigned female at birth learn to become more aware of their emotions and to express them appropriately to others.
+Solstice Residential Treatment Center is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.

 Contact us 866-278-3345.
 We can help your family today!